 Because the Hidden Champion category was named by Simon to describe a DACH phenomenon.
 The US procurement and US press do not run a Hidden Champion sort.
 They run a category-leader sort by US category name.
 A firm that is the global niche leader inside a category the US buyer cannot name in English does not appear in the US sort at all.
 The category claim has to be re-anchored in a US-recognised category name before the dominance is even legible.

 Inside DACH and corporate-strategy academic circles, yes.
-Inside US procurement, US private capital, and US trade press, the Hidden Champion phrase is read as a German construct, not as a category.
+Inside US procurement, US private capital, and US trade press, the Hidden Champion phrase lands as a German construct, not as a category.
 Use the dominance data Simon's framework produced.
 Drop the German construct as the category claim.
-The firm is the leader in a US-named category, supported by the data.
+GMA is the leader in a US-named category, supported by the data.

-A Market Entry Sprint rebuilds the US category claim, hero, deck, and proof architecture in six to ten weeks.
-A Cross-Border Build covers multi-channel US presence over three to six months.
-A Group Partnership runs monthly retainer with a twelve-month minimum, for Hidden Champion groups with multiple niche-dominant brands.
-Pricing is confirmed in discovery, not on the public site.
+A Market-Entry Marketing Sprint rebuilds the US category claim, hero, deck, and proof architecture in six to ten weeks.
+A Cross-Border Marketing Build covers multi-channel US presence over three to six months.
+A Global Marketing Partnership runs monthly retainer with a twelve-month minimum, for Hidden Champion groups with multiple niche-dominant brands.
+Pricing is discussed after GMA sees the company, market, and work needed.

-No. They read it the way US buyers read it.
+No. They evaluate it the way US buyers evaluate it.
 Gartner projects 90% of B2B purchases will involve AI agents by 2028.
 Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
-A US category-named hero with cited US installs and Bundesbank-supported dominance data is legible to the model.
+A US category-named hero with named US installs and Bundesbank-supported dominance data is legible to the model.
 A German Hidden Champion claim with no US category anchor is not.
-Princeton GEO research notes that named-statistic and citation density move past LLM filters.
+Princeton GEO research notes that named-statistic density and named-source density move past LLM filters.

-Inquiry through the contact form and a discovery conversation.
-Send the US-facing deck, the niche-dominance data, the US installed base if any, and the home-market site.
+Inquiry through the contact form.
+Share the US-facing deck, the niche-dominance data, the US installed base if any, and the home-market site.
 Response within one business day.

 No legal services.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
-No M&A advisory.
+No M&A transaction work.
 These belong with counsel on both sides of the corridor.
-The firm works inside the parameters they set.
+GMA works inside the parameters they set.
 Family-office and succession decisions remain with the family and its counsel.
-When a category-rebuild decision carries legal or tax implications, the firm flags it and defers before execution.
+When a category-rebuild decision carries legal or tax implications, GMA flags it and defers before execution.